 Scripture Passage: 1 Corinthians 15

-Thinking about what happens after our earthly deaths can be difficult, even with our promise of new life beyond the grave.
-Though we may not know the exact logistics behind the resurrection of our bodies, we can trust that we will be made like Jesus which is the ultimate goal of every follower of Christ.
+Thinking about what happens after our earthly deaths can be difficult, even with the promise of the new life we have been given.
+Though we may not know the exact logistics behind the resurrection of our bodies, we can trust that we will be made like Jesus.

-Today, dive into Scripture and cling to its wisdom and instruction.
-Whether it be your witness, your finances, or your friendships, use what you have today to be more like Jesus.
+Today, dive into Scripture and cling to its wisdom and instruction; use what you have today to be more like Jesus.